 Perhaps the most distinctive feature of a “Nation of Immigrants” is the mixture of culturally different people living together – and not always harmoniously.
 From roughly 1865-1915, nearly 30 million immigrants came to the United States creating the most ethnically heterogeneous nation in the world.

 Not only was this a period of massive immigration but of profound changes in the sources and nature of that immigration.
 Up to the last decades of the 19th century, American immigration had come primarily from northern Europe including Great Britain, Ireland, Germany, and Scandinavia.
 However, the disruptive effects of the industrial revolution brought waves of immigrants from Italy and Eastern Europe, followed by the first wave of Chinese in response to California’s Gold Rush.

 Earlier, the attitude towards immigration had been predominantly one of Anglo-conformity.
 That is rapid and complete assimilation to the English-speaking core who had achieved cultural and political hegemony.
 Toward the end of this period, more progressive thinkers responded with the model of the Melting Pot–that each group of immigrants contributed to the creation of a unique American culture.

-The items in this exhibition consist of a variety of print media such as cartoons, postcards, trade cards, and prints and lithographs, it is a selection from over 4,000 pieces which were donated to the MSU Museum by Dr. John and Selma Appel.
+The items featured at the Hoyt consist of a variety of print media such as cartoons, postcards, trade cards, and prints and lithographs from the MSU Museum’s collection donated by Dr. John and Selma Appel.